 Message Description Waiting PLC is on and has not started running the application yet.
 Orphan Mode Unit is on and in orphan mode with no calls for heating or cooling.
 LC Online Unit is on and communicating with the LC6000 with no heating or cooling calls.
 Cont.
 Blower Unit is operating with continuous blower when no heating or cooling calls are present.
 Power Loss Unit has experienced a loss of main utility power.
 Alarm only available with inverter units.
 Free Cooling Unit is actively economizing.
 Optimized Cool Unit is mechanical cooling while actively economizing.
 Cooling Unit is actively mechanical cooling.
 Heating Unit is actively heating.
-Passive Dehum Humidity is above the passive setpoint; economizer disabled/ blower speed reduced.
-See Tables 5A, 5B and 5C on page 21 for dehumidification mode speed.
-Active Dehum Cycling dehumidification is active.
+Passive Dehum Unit is taking measures to decrease humidity without using extra energy.
+Active Dehum Unit is taking active measures to decrease humidity.
 Self Test Unit is performing a self test.
 Off by Alarm Unit has major fault preventing operation.
-Off by DI Unit is disabled by the local unit disable.
+Off by DI Unit is disabled by the local unit disable/smoke input.
 Off by LC Unit has been turned off by the supervisory controller.
 Off by Keyboard Unit has been turned off by the local user.
 Override Active There is an active override on the system.
 Emergency Vent Unit is in Emergency Ventilation.
 LC6000 has an active hydrogen alarm.
 Emergency Cool Unit is in Emergency Cooling.
 Indoor temperatures have exceeded high temp alarms.
 Emergency Off Unit is in Emergency Off.
-LC6000 Emergency Off input indicates an alarm.
+LC6000 has an active smoke alarm.